CodezPoet/code_examples/README.md

 # code_examples

 In this repository there are code examples for job applications.

-These include code snippets to demonstrate various things, without recreatin an entire app.
+These include code snippets to demonstrate various things, without recreating an entire app.